Cowman, Milk Your Cow

 "Cowman, Milk Your Cow" is a 1967 song by Adam Faith written by the Bee Gees' Barry and Robin Gibb.
 This song was included on The Two Best Sides of Adam Faith on EMI.

 This song was released as the A-side of "Daddy What'll Happen to Me" in the UK, but in the US, this track was the flipside of the same song that was released as a B-side of this song in the UK.
-With the single released on 22 September, it was panned by most audiences.
+The single was released on 22 September and met with a poor reception.